Go Ahead, Quit! (but don’t give up)

 – I saw this once on a T-Shirt

-I am five full months into my weight-loss journey.
-This past weekend, I had some time to reflect and realized a few things:
+It’s been roughly five months since I’ve started this journey.
+Over the weekend, I had some time to reflect and realized a few things:

 - Holy crap, time flies, it’s already June!